How To Start A Blog: The Definitive Guide for 2024

 Why start a blog

-If you are really good at something, even if you are the most introverted person to ever exist on this football that’s called planet Earth (cc The Arctic Monkeys), you have already considered starting a blog.
+If you are really good at something, even if you are the most introverted person to ever exist on this football that’s called planet Earth (cc The Arctic Monkeys), you have already considered starting a blog which is a great business opportunity.

 Better yet, your friends or people you’ve known for fewer than an hour have suggested that you are so talented you should share your gift with the world.